sedonaprice/worklog-tools/README.md

 The tools should be broadly portable, but they do have a few requirements:

 * Python.
 Version 2.6 or higher should work.
-Only standard modules are used.
+* Python package `bibtexparser`
 * To drive processing with the example [Makefile](example/Makefile), you need command-line access to `pdflatex` and (of course) `make`.
 * The following LaTeX packages are used: